 Remember most newspapers charge by the line and this template is good for getting the all the information necessary in fewer lines.
 However, this template is not written in stone.
 You can make any adjustments you feel necessary.

 grandmother/grandfather of ____________; great-grandmother/grandfather of____________; great-

 sister/brother of ______________; also survived by nieces and nephews.
 (CAREER, HOBBIES,

 INTERESTS, ACCOMPLISHMENTS) (SERVICE DETAILS INCLUDING TIMES AND DAYS) In lieu of

 flowers, the family suggests____________. (this is optional) Condolences may be expressed at

-Digital versions on Tuesday and Saturday is a flat fee of $95.00 or $70.00 when combined with a print notice.
+Digital versions on Monday, Tuesday, Wednesday and Saturday is a flat fee of $130.00 per day or $100.00 when combined with a print notice.

 A line typically contains approximately 60 characters including spaces and punctuation.

 To illustrate, the following line contains 60 characters: